Outfox the Market

 Outfox the Market customer score

-Outfox the Market shot to first place this year, from 19th place last year, out of 25 energy companies rated by 7,355 members of the public in the annual Which? energy companies satisfaction survey – the broadest independent view of energy companies available.
+Outfox the Market shot to first place this year, from 19th place last year, out of 25 energy companies rated by 7,460 members of the public in the annual Which? energy companies satisfaction survey – the broadest independent view of energy companies available.

-Customers were most positive about the clarity of its bills and it being good value for money.
-However, they felt its customer service was lacking.
+Customers were most positive about the accuracy of its bills and value for money.

 Outfox the Market score breakdown

-The graphic beneath shows the breakdown of Outfox the Market’s score in our latest survey.
+The graphic below shows the breakdown of Outfox the Market’s score in our latest survey.
 Scroll down to read our verdict on this energy firm and to find out more about its prices.

 Which? verdict on Outfox the Market

-Outfox the Market is a newcomer to the energy market and was rated in our survey for the first time this year.
-Feedback reveals that customers are happier with some areas of its offering.
+Outfox the Market is a newcomer to the energy market and was rated in our survey for only the second time this year.
+Feedback reveals that customers are happy with all areas of its offering.
 The company seems to have significantly improved its customer service since last year, as customers are much happier with it than previously.

-Customers generally feel it lives up to its promise of saving them money, as it gained a four-star rating.
-No company achieved five stars this year, although 20 firms equalled Outfox the Market's four stars.
+Customers clearly feel it lives up to its promise of saving them money as it gained a five-star value for money rating – the only company to do so this year.

 This is likely thanks to Outfox the Market’s tariffs often being among the cheapest listed on price comparison websites.
-It frequently launches new tariffs, and withdraws others, although some fixed deals come with exit fees of £30 per fuel.
+It frequently launches new tariffs, and withdraws others, although one fixed deal currently available comes with exit fees of £30 per fuel.

-Outfox the Market’s customers also rated the accuracy of its bills and how easy they are to understand as good.
+Outfox the Market’s customers also rated the accuracy of its bills and how easy they are to understand as excellent and good respectively.

-However, when we included Outfox the Market in our September 2020 energy company call-waiting times investigation it was the second-fastest to respond on live chat, in just 41 seconds, on average.
-Across all 12 firms included for live chat, 2mins 40secs was the average response time.
+When we included Outfox the Market in our September 2020 energy company call-waiting times investigation it was the fastest to respond on live chat, in just 10 seconds, on average.
+Across all 18 firms included for live chat, 3 minutes 6 seconds was the average response time.

-On the phone, it took 4mins 4secs on average to pick up.
-This was below the average across all 36 firms (4mins 24secs); but the fastest firm, So Energy, answered calls in just 38 seconds, on average.
+On the phone, it took 3 minutes 14 seconds on average to pick up.
+This was faster than the average across all 31 firms (5 minutes 57 seconds).